 - If possible, cough or sneeze into a tissue and discard.
 If not available, cough or sneeze into your elbow (less ideal because viral particles can remain on clothing for several days or longer).
 Wash your hands or use hand sanitizer afterwards.

-In addition, it is recommended that people avoid unnecessary travel.
+In addition, it’s recommended that people avoid unnecessary travel unless they are fully vaccinated.
 If the coronavirus is spreading in your community, social distancing by avoiding large gatherings and staying home may also be an important strategy.
 Additionally, the CDC suggests that if you spend time in public, you should avoid crowds as much as possible, avoid sick people, limit close contact with others and adhere to good hygiene practices.
 The CDC recommends taking basic steps to plan for the possibility of an extended stay at home, should this become necessary.
 Specifically, it recommends that you:

 - Contact your healthcare provider(s) to ask about obtaining extra prescription medication or consider using mail order for prescriptions

 - Ensure that you have adequate over-the-counter medications to treat symptoms (e.g., fever reducers, cough and cold medications) and supplies (e.g., tissues)